 - Doorway width and height (to ensure you can get the piece inside)

 - If you live upstairs or have a second floor, measure the stairwell width and height.

 After measuring, take a quick second to tape off the room using painter’s tape.
 This will help you visualize where to place your furniture.
 This takes less effort than you imagine, but it will save you heartache, and ooohh I want to save you the heartache.
 Right now, I have a living room where all the furniture is too big.
 It functions and looks good, but I promise I won’t make that mistake again.

 Set priorities so you won’t derail your dream

 You don’t put your shoes or belt on first, do you?
 I sure hope not.
 Same thing for decorating.
 Establish a foundation and build on it.
 I know you’re tempted to go to Home Goods and fill your cart with gorgeous pretties.
 But the smart thing to do is to buy the essentials first.

 Remember how important function is to the room?
 A vase does not equal function no matter how breathtaking it is.
 By setting priorities, your room will work well before it looks good.
 That’s ok; decorating takes time.
 HGTV is TV y’all.
 Decorating takes time.
 If you establish priorities, you’ll be able to buy the right things at the right time and you won’t have wasted your money on five vases when you really need a sofa.
 Setting priorities will help you keep your budget in check and your home in order.

 Now that you know where to start, get to it!
-Don’t forget to download this free worksheet to help you track your budget, measurements and priorities.
+Don’t forget to download the Decor Planning Worksheet to help you track your budget, measurements, and priorities.
 If you get stuck, lemme know how I can help!